0xPARC/0xparc-intro-book/src/mpc.typ

 what could be learned by knowing both $a$ and $f (a , b)$), and likewise for Bob.

-Yao’s Garbled Circuits is one of the most well-known 2PC protocols.
+Yao’s garbled circuits is one of the most well-known 2PC protocols.
 The protocol is quite clever, and optimized variants of the protocol are being
 #cite("https://github.com/privacy-scaling-explorations/mpz/tree/dev/crates/mpz-garble")[implemented and used today];.

-== The Problem
+== The problem
 <the-problem>
 Here is our problem setting, slightly more formally: